-To manually control the rotor, three front panel buttons of the GNI-r3 rotator controller are used: "+" (start of rotation clockwise), "-" (start of rotation to the opposite side) and "Stop" (red, immediate stop of the rotor after reaching the desired position or for other reasons).
+To manually control the rotor, three front panel buttons are used: "+" (start of rotation clockwise), "-" (start of rotation to the opposite side) and "Stop" (red, immediate stop of the rotor after reaching the desired position or for other reasons).
 The rotation of the rotor will stop after pressing the "Stop" button.
 If during rotation you want to change its direction, it is recommended to first stop the movement by using the "Stop" key, and only then press the "+" or "-" button.
 The antenna location value is entered into the EEPROM non-volatile memory in the moment when the "Stop" button is pressed.